- What's the new feature In OJS 3?

 As you can see on the above release date between these two versions have very long different periods of time.
 It is very obvious that PKP now more focused on OJS 3 development rather than OJS 2 discontinue application.
 For the current situation you can check the latest release date on this official site.

-4. OJS 2 has a very bad user interface
+4. OJS 2 has an outdated and unresponsive interface #

 It is not without reason that PKP released OJS 3 as their latest version of OJS.

-Despite the addition of new features and flexibility, the OJS 2 has a very bad interface.
+Despite the addition of new features and flexibility, the OJS 2 has an outdated interface.
 In the default OJS 2 theme the text appears very small with unnoticed padding, margins, and spacing.
 By using OJS 2 the site will become lower in usability.
-No wonder that many of publisher that still using OJS 2 as their base platform will change the look of OJS 2 with more clear font size and layout.
+No wonder many publishers that still uses OJS 2 as their base platform will change the look of OJS 2 with more clear font size and layout.

 You can compare how the OJS 2 and the new glossy OJS 3 will look like on the typography :